Director of Customer Success

 Strong customer loyalty has a range of awesome benefits, including:

 - More revenue: Loyal customers shell out more money to brands they trust.
-Accenture found that customer loyalty program members generate about 12–18% more revenue than non-members.
+A study by Accenture found that customer loyalty program members generate about 12–18% more revenue than non-members.

 - Better reputation: Happy customers make it known—when they love a brand, they spread the news through word-of-mouth, social media, reviews on various platforms, and more.

 - More customers: As a result of the reputation boost, more customers will be drawn to your brand once they hear about how great you are.